tars-sh/chatgpt-for-english-learning/README.md

 6. Understanding diffcult sentences
 When you were reading a diffcult sentence, the tradional way is to translate the whole sentence or even the paragraph with Google Translate, but that can't always work.
 Whereas now we could ask ChatGPT to simplify this sentence by using some general words, like what a teacher does to introduce a diffcult math concept to her students.

+7. Write IELTS articles
+You can give ChatGPT any title can ask ChatGPT to write an IELTS article for you.

 # Prompts
 ## Generate Q&A card for specific content or link of article